raito-io/raito-io.github.io/docs/cloud/details/request_access.md

 - Users:  By default, Raito pre-selects your name.
 You can however raise a request on behalf of anyone and you can even remove yourself from this who-list.
 - Groups: You can select groups from Identity stores which are linked to the Data Sources you are asking access to.

-*Note* Raito has the concept of an access request on behalf of an access control.
-These are created by updating the what-list of the beneficiary access control with data objects or access controls which you do not own.
+*Note* The beneficiary of an access request, can also be an access control.
+This option is not available when directly creating an access request, but is automatically created when you add an access control, that you don't own yourself, in the what-list of another access control.

-Raito also requires a validity period.
-Access will be revoked after expiration of this time period which is the same for all users, groups and access controls in the request.
-You can either pick an exact date or a timeframe.
-The timeframe starts as from the implementation of the request, not from the request itself.
+Raito also allows you to define a validity period.
+Access will be revoked automatically after expiration of this time period which is the same for all users, groups and access controls in the request.

 ## Why